Five minutes with Michael Day, Architect

 The support the company has given me has been incredible, there was always someone I could ask if I had any questions or was struggling with anything and they supported me through study days and time off to prepare for exams which made a big difference.
 I also had a mentor who was further ahead in the process and we’d go through what I was doing and bounce ideas off each other.
 Having someone like that there was absolutely invaluable.

 Do you have any advice for anyone thinking of taking this route into the industry?

 It may seem obvious, but don’t be afraid to ask questions or for help.
-There is always someone who is willing talk through things with you and share their knowledge.
-The other main thing is make the most of the experiences you get offered, take everything going as it’s what is the big differentiator.
+There's always someone who is willing talk through things with you and share their knowledge.
+The other main thing is to make the most of the experiences you get offered, take everything going as it’s what is the big differentiator.
 I’d definitely recommend this route, studying part-time and working gave me a whole new level of exposure to what the industry is really like, plus there’s the freedom that earning whilst you study brings.

 What do you enjoy most about your role?

-What is really nice is when you’ve had a design input on a building and then get the chance to go see it once it has been built.
+What is really nice is when you’ve had a design input on a building and then get the chance to go see it once it's been built.
 You’ve had an impact on people and their surroundings and it’s a real privilege to be able to see what you’ve done in real life.
 That and the variety of the role, there’s so many different aspects and always something new and interesting to learn.
 You can be a bit technical and creative all at once, architecture caters for both at the same time.

 What’s been your biggest achievement so far?